Suavek85/Mars-Robot-Simulator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It's a very basic app which allows sending instructions to a robot via input field.
-The robot then in return proccesses information and executes the moves on a square grid (50 x 50 cells) and sends back an updated position of its position on the grid.
+It's a very basic app which allows sending instructions to a robots via text field.
+The robots then in return proccess information and sequentially execute the moves on a specified grid and send back an updated position of their position on the grid.

 The whole set up for the app is very basic (e.g. minimal styling, no testing) as the purpose of the challenge is to code the core functionality only.
-The code can be further refactored and improved, but the core functionality should work.
+The code can be definitely further refactored and improved, but the core functionality should work.

-The UI view includes: input field, output received back and some very basic grid map (to be viewed on viewport width > 800px, not resposnsive) with current robot's updated position (red dot).

 ## Requirements
 Node v16 or higher